-Tarlton will reopen on Monday, August 24.
-On Monday, August 24, and Tuesday, August, hours will be 8 a.m. to 5 p.m.
-Access to the library will be limited to UT Law faculty, staff, and students for the fall semester.
+Tarlton reopened for the Fall 2020 semester on a limited basis and will continue its limited operations in the Spring 2021 semester.
+Access to the library continues to be limited to UT Law faculty, staff, and students.
 UT ID cards must be swiped at a card reader to enter the law school building and also to enter Tarlton.
 Non-law students enrolled in cross-listed law school classes should contact Joe Noel, Head of Access Services and Instruction Coordinator, (email@example.com), to arrange Tarlton access.

 Sunday: 9 am – 9 pm